AdityaChaudhary2913/IEEE_Hackathon_Task1_By_Justify-Content/README.md

   - Node.js
   - MongoDB (for data storage)
 - Hosting:
+  - Frontend is hosted on Vercel
-  - Website is hosted on Render
+  - Backend is hosted on Render

 ## 4. Getting Started